Siddpawar9222/Obsidian-Vault/SpringBoot/003-Spring_Data/002-Spring_ORM/001-Hibernate/003-Hibernate-Methods.md

 ---

 Imagine:
-You are managing a **student database** (like your LMS project).
+You are managing a **student database** .
 Each student has a name and a course.
 We'll use `Student` class with Hibernate to perform actions like save, fetch, update, delete.

 ---